-One of the first questions people will ask you, after "How did he propose?" and "When is the wedding?", is "Where will it be?".
+One of the first questions people will ask you after "How did he propose?" and "When is the wedding?", is "Where will it be?"
 The venue you choose will determine a lot about your celebration, from the style and formality to how much you'll spend on things like rentals and decor.
-You might have dreamed of a charming Southern plantation, a sprawling California vineyard, or an industrial urban loft, and narrowing down to the best options can be a daunting task.
-There's so much to consider: What is included in the rental?
+You might have dreamed of a rustic barn, a sprawling California vineyard, or an industrial urban loft, and narrowing down to the best options can be a daunting task.
+There's so much to consider: what is included in the rental?
 Are there additional costs involved?
 How much will you need to budget to decorate it the way you'd like?
 Every bride wants to strike that balance between "dream venue" and "great deal," so we asked an expert, lead planner and creative director Taylor Walkowicz of Kelly Karli Weddings and Events, to break down what you should keep an eye out for while you're figuring out where to have your wedding.

-While the venue you've fallen in love with may be lovely in and of itself, don't forget to consider where the venue is actually located—and how your guests will get there.
+While the venue you've fallen in love with might be lovely in and of itself, don't forget to consider where the venue is actually located—and how your guests will get there.
 "Transportation is an added cost that most couples don't think about while they're picking a venue," says Walkowicz.
 "You need to consider how the logistics will be handled.
 Will it be a huge hassle for guests to get there?
 Is there parking available?
 Or will booking shuttles add transportation times to your schedule and a hefty amount to your bottom line?"

 The portfolios and images you're looking at will usually feature the most highly designed events the venue has hosted, which means a big part of what transformed the space is rentals, not items the venue has in their own inventory.
 "You may see gorgeous chairs in all of the pictures you've spotted on Pinterest, then later find out that the chairs don't belong to the venue.
 Make sure to ask about what they do have in their inventory, what they can offer at an additional price, and what you'll have to rent on your own," Walkowicz explains.